What is the vision of PE at Lee Chapel?

 - Experience positive competition in and outside of school

-We at Lee Chapel also take immense pride in offering an extensive range of extra-curricular sports clubs before and after school providing children the opportunity to further develop their skills and passion.
+We at Lee Chapel also take immense pride in offering an extensive range of extra-curricular sports clubs after school providing children the opportunity to further develop their skills and passion.
 It also gives children an opportunity to work in teams, building positive relationships with children across different year groups and promotes an earnest to work together.

 P.E is taught as a basis for lifelong learning, where the children have access to a wide range of activities in the belief that if taught well and the children are allowed to succeed, then they will continue to have a physically active life.
 A high-quality physical education curriculum inspires all children to succeed and excel in competitive sport and other physically demanding activities.
 At Lee Chapel, we provide opportunities for children to become physically confident in a way which supports their health and fitness.
 Opportunities to compete in sport and other activities build character and help to embed values such as fairness and respect.